 The Type and Subtype subfields in the Frame Control field and address type (individually addressed or group addressed) of MPDUs may be different across A-MPDUs in different RUs within the same HE MU PPDU.

 An AP shall set one or more elements in the TXVECTOR parameter array STA_ID_LIST, which represents the list of STAs that are the recipients of the transmitted HE MU PPDU as described in 27.11.1 (STA_ID_LIST).
-A STA_ID_LIST element with a particular value shall not appear more than once in the array except isthe value is 2046, which identifies an unallocated RU; If an AP sets the TXVECTOR parameter STA_ID_LIST to match the 11 LSBs of the AID of a non-AP STA, then the non-AP STA may disregard any non-broadcast RU as identified by other elements in the STA_ID_LIST and any broadcast RU in the same HE MU PPDU.
+A STA_ID_LIST element with a particular value shall not appear more than once in the array except if:

+the value is 2046, which identifies an unallocated RU; or

+the value is 2045, which identifies a broadcast RU destined to an unassociated STA. (#CID 14092,13072,13073)

+If an AP sets the TXVECTOR parameter STA_ID_LIST to match the 11 LSBs of the AID of a non-AP STA, then the non-AP STA may disregard any non-broadcast RU as identified by other elements in the STA_ID_LIST and any broadcast RU in the same HE MU PPDU.
 An MPDU of an HE MU PPDU sent in a broadcast RU shall not include information intended for a STA that is identified as the recipient of another RU in the same HE MU PPDU.

+A HE AP, that received a RA RU carrying a management request frame from an unassociated STA, may transmit a management response frame in HE MU PPDU using a broadcast RU identified by a STA_ID equal to 2045 and having the same RU allocation as the RU allocation of the received RA RU.

+An unassociated non-AP STA that receives an HE MU PPDU containing broadcast RUs with the STA-ID equal to 2045, shall be considered as the recipient of a broadcast RU with the STA-ID equal to 2045 if one of the following condition occurs:

+There is only one broadcast RU with the STA-ID equal to 2045 in the HE MU PPDU.

+The STA has previously sent a management request frame in response to a Trigger frame containing RA-RU(s) with AID12 set to 2045, and the broadcast RU with STA-Id equal to 2045 has the same RU allocation as the RU allocation of the RA-RU carrying the request in the previously sent HE TB PPDU.(#CID 14092,13072,13073)

 TGax Editor: Make the following changes in section 27.11.1, D2.2 p322, line 29